Ansan

 Several higher learning institutions are located in Ansan.
-They include Ansan University, Shin Ansan University, Seoul Institute of the Arts, and the ERICA campus of Hanyang University.
+They include Ansan University, Shin Ansan University, Seoul Institute of the Arts, the ERICA campus of Hanyang University, and the Seoul Institute of the Arts.
 The Korea Transportation Safety Authority, a government agency, has also been headquartered in Ansan since June 3, 2002.
 With its high number of foreign workers, Wongokbon-dong has been designated as a multicultural area.
 In 2021, Ansan was selected as the largest residential area for foreigners and it is seeking designation as a special multicultural city.
 Street play festival is held every year in Ansan.

 History

-Ancient Era
+Ancient era

 The first humans in Ansan were in the New Stone Age, and many shell middens and prehistoric remains were found at Oido, Sihwaho, Chojidong and Daebudo.
 In the Seonbu-dong and Wolpi-dong area, over 10 stone dolmen tombs could be found.
 Also in 1995, Old Stone Age relics were found while constructing the Seohaean Expressway.
-Most dolmens in Ansan are north dolmen, but the dolmen in Seonbu-dong is table-shaped and another table-shaped tomb was found in Hakon-dong, Gwangmyeong.
+Most dolmens in Ansan are north dolmen, but the dolmen in Seonbu-dong are table-shaped and another table-shaped tomb was found in Hakon-dong, Gwangmyeong.
 There are many ancient relics found in the city.

-Three Kingdoms and Goryeo Era
+Three Kingdoms and Goryeo eras

 Not much evidence or antiquities survive from the Proto-Three Kingdoms and Samhan periods are in Ansan and nearby areas.
 The Mahan confederacy in Chen Shou in Records of the Three Kingdoms preserves writings about the chiefdom state.
 Ansan was in communion with Baekje but very little has been saved.

 In the Later Three Kingdoms era, the Ansan area was owned by Taebong (also known as Hugoguryeo, "Later Goguryeo") in Silla Hyogong's 4th year (AD 900).
 After then, Gung Ye, who was the ruler of Taebong, was overthrown by Wang Geon, and the Ansan area was turned over to Goryeo, founded by Wang Geon.
 First, the Gung Ye Ganggu-gun was changed to Ansan-gun but the state of the military was preserved.

-Joseon Era
+Joseon era

-Ansan belonged to Gyeonggijwa-do (left Gyeonggi province) in the Joseon dynasty.
+Ansan belonged to Gyeonggijwa-do (left Gyeonggi Province) in the Joseon period.
 Taejo's 5th year (AD 1396), Ansan-eoso (meaning Ansan fishery) that is now under the direct control of a detached building of Saongwon (the Department of foods and meals in the Joseon dynasty) was set up.
 After Gyeonggijwa-do and Gyeonggiwo-do (right Gyeonggi province) were unified in Teajong's 2nd year (AD 1402), Ansan was still called Ansan.
 Under Teajong's 13th (1413), the whole country was detached into eight provinces.

-Modern Era
+Modern era

-Until 1914, Ansan City and the southern part of today's Siheung city consisted of Ansan County.
+Until 1914, Ansan and the southern part of today's Siheung consisted of Ansan County.
 In 1914, Ansan County was annexed to Siheung County.
 This region produced high-quality salt from ancient times and valuable marine products.
 Ansan was then a fishing village.

 In 1986, several towns of Hwaseong county became incorporated, representing the beginning of Ansan as a city.
 With currently over 700,000 residents, Ansan now has two distinct and separate districts: Danwon, which has 12 dongs as of 2009, and Sangnok, with 13.